cocoltre/cocoltre.github.io/postlevel.md

         <div class="reddit-card-body">
           <h2 class="reddit-post-title">
-            post in suggests to recycle spoiled milk explain why this is possible or just wrong
+            Post in suggests to recycle spoiled milk.
+Explain why this is possible, or just wrong.
           </h2>

           <p class="reddit-post-body">
-            <UNK> askscience v p c <UNK> so i was reading a post in which linked saying that if you added yogurt to a gallon of milk which is going bad you would wake up the next day to a gallon of edible yogurt i ve seen recipes detailing the use of sour milk to make cottage cheese and such but to my knowledge they are using raw u milk when pasteurized milk starts to go bad isn t it the result of bad bacteria and pathogens leaving waste by products resulting in the bad taste could the prescribed method actually be viable for making yogurt or is it a potentially dangerous mix of pathogens original post below
+            r/askscience So I was reading a post in which linked, saying that if you added yogurt to a gallon of milk, which is going bad, you would wake up the next day to a gallon of edible yogurt.
+I’ve seen recipes detailing the use of sour milk to make cottage cheese and such, but to my knowledge they are using raw u milk.
+When pasteurized milk starts to go bad, isn’t it the result of bad bacteria and pathogens leaving waste by-products, resulting in the bad taste?
+Could the prescribed method actually be viable for making yogurt, or is it a potentially dangerous mix of pathogens?
+Original post below.
           </p>
         </div>